TheYorouzoya/financial-manager/README.md

 - `DATABASE_USERNAME`: `postgres`
 - `DATABASE_PASSWORD`: `postgres`

-This project does not use any migration tool at the moment.
+This project does not use a migration tool at the moment.
 The `spring.jpa.hibernate.ddl-auto` variable is set to `update` as the default.

 ### Running the Application